-Renowned eco-brand Avocado is also offering $125 off latex and vegan mattresses (opens in new tab)with the code HOLIDAY, and $300 off the 21-layer Organic Luxury Plush (see our guide to the best Avocado mattress sales for more savings).
+Renowned eco-brand Avocado is also offering $125 off latex and vegan mattresses (opens in new tab)with the code HOLIDAY, and $300 off the 21-layer Organic Luxury Plush (see our guide to the best Avocado mattress sales and Avocado Mattress promo codes for more savings).

 Going up a little in price, Amerisleep’s Organica mattress starts at $1,199 (down from $1499) (opens in new tab)along with free gifts with the promo code CM300. (opens in new tab) This one comes with a 20-year warranty and is naturally cooling, making it suitable for anyone who often wakes up because they feel too warm.